2012–13 Ascenso MX season: Results

-Liguilla (Playoffs)
+Clausura Liguilla (Playoffs)

 The eight qualified teams played two games against each other on a home-and-away basis.
 The winner of each match was determined by aggregate score.

 The teams were seeded one to eight in the quarterfinals, and were re-seeded one to four in the semifinals, depending on their position in the general table.
 The higher seeded teams played on their home field during the second leg.